DEV Community

 One of the biggest problems with pinned objects is safety.
 Don’t get me wrong, pinning objects before using them in specific applications promotes safety.
 Now you might be wondering: I just said that their problem is with safety; what going on?
 The safety issue with pinned objects lies in using them.

 You may have noticed that when modifying the pinned object, my_struct, we had to wrap the processes in an unsafe block.
-Surrounding the expressions had a reason.
-As it turns out, you must be extremely careful when tampering with a pinned object.
+Surrounding the expressions with unsafe had a reason.
+As it turns out, you should be careful when tampering with a pinned object.
 If you’re not, you can risk causing undefined behavior and other problems to essential parts of your code.

 Our example was simple, so there wasn’t much to risk.
 But you still need to wrap it in an unsafe block, even as it is.